 Cranberry Orange Muffins are Nigella Lawson’s Christmas Morning muffins.
 Orange zest and freshly squeezed orange give a citrusy flavor, dried cranberries, nutmeg and cinnamon powder give the festive flavor to the muffins.
 I cut back on cinnamon and followed the recipe to T.

 Muffins are butter-less, making it a light breakfast for a festive morning before the big feast.
 The aroma of the spices and flavors emitted when baking giving a holiday feel.
 Muffins are soft, moist and spongy.
-When preparing the muffins, I felt 2 ½ tsp of baking powder was a bit too much and even contemplated cutting down on baking powder to 2 teaspoons.
+When preparing the muffins, I felt 2 ½ teaspoon of baking powder was a bit too much and even contemplated cutting down on baking powder to 2 teaspoons.
 Though the muffins were spongy and tasted good, there was this lingering acidic taste on my tongue after eating more than 1 muffin.
 I do not know if it is my mind playing tricks on me or baking powder was indeed a bit too much!
 Or I ended up using a bit too much orange juice!
 Recipe called for 2 clementines and I substituted one big orange.
 Regardless, this was a good bake.

 If planning on baking these for Christmas morning breakfast, measure the dry ingredients and line the muffin pan the night before.
 This makes baking the muffins much more faster in the morning.
 Wish you all a Merry Christmas and a Happy Holiday Season!!

 Total Time: 30 – 35 minutes

 Note – Whenever a recipe has weight measures, I prefer those over cup measurements.
 Cup measures listed below are approximate measures.

 - 250 grams All Purpose Flour, (approx. 1 ¾ cup)

 - ½ teaspoon Baking Soda

 - 100 grams Superfine Sugar ~ Castor Sugar (approx. ½ cup)